doyousketch2/afk/README.md

 **afk**
 Auto responder, for when you're Away From Keyboard, while playing Minetest

+- [x] keep a list of who tried to message you, while you were away
+- [x] menu, so you can add common nicknames

 ToDo:
-- [ ] custom response message
+- [ ] custom response messages
-- [ ] keep a list of who tried to message you, while you were away
-- [ ] menu, so you can add common nicknames
+  kinda~sorta already implimented.
+  random list you can edit in the *init.lua* file.  might make a menu for it